hieuimba/stock-mkt-dashboard/README.md

 ## Architecture

-The project’s architecture is an end to end data pipeline which extracts price information from the source APIs (Alpaca Market Data API and Finviz) and load it into a SQL warehouse for processing and transformation.
+The project’s architecture is an end-to-end data pipeline which extracts price information from the source APIs (Alpaca Market Data API and Finviz) and loads it into a SQL warehouse for processing and transformation.
 The data is then visualized in Streamlit as an interactive dashboard.

 ![data_pipeline](https://github.com/hieuimba/stock-mkt-dashboard/assets/89481020/1e9cc71e-8c24-40b7-9ba2-0d39ac6fac64)